CONTENT

 1. Know common answers to your common questions.

-It’s a good practice anyway to get regular feedback from your frontline workers on what questions customers are asking.
 Once you have your list of top questions, you can plug the answers into the Templates section of Text Request.

-Templates not only help you get information to customers faster, they also keep communications consistent across employees.
+Templates not only help you get information to customers faster—they also keep communications consistent across employees.
 That helps everyone work better, faster, stronger.

 save-time-with-text-message-templates